 Earn the World’s First B.A.
-IN Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, and Economics
+IN Christian Liberal Arts AND Entrepreneurship.

 A Degree That Integrates Wisdom From the Past with Innovation for the Future